 - Mesalamine-Induced Acute Intolerance Syndrome: Symptoms may be difficult to distinguish from an exacerbation of ulcerative colitis; monitor for worsening symptoms; discontinue treatment if acute intolerance syndrome is suspected.
 (5.2) - Hypersensitivity Reactions, including Myocarditis and Pericarditis: Evaluate patients immediately and discontinue if a hypersensitivity reaction is suspected.
 (5.3) - Hepatic Failure: Evaluate the risks and benefits in patients with known liver impairment.
-(5.4) - Photosensitivity: Advise patients with pre-existing skin conditions to avoid sun exposure, wear protective clothing, and use a broad-spectrum sunscreen when outdoors.
-(5.5) - Nephrolithiasis: Mesalamine-containing stones are undetectable by standard radiography or computed tomography (CT).
+(5.4) - Severe Cutaneous Adverse Reactions: Discontinue at the first signs or symptoms of severe cutaneous adverse reactions or other signs of hypersensitivity and consider further evaluation.
+(5.5) - Photosensitivity: Advise patients with pre-existing skin conditions to avoid sun exposure, wear protective clothing, and use a broad-spectrum sunscreen when outdoors.
+(5.6) - Nephrolithiasis: Mesalamine-containing stones are undetectable by standard radiography or computed tomography (CT).
 Ensure adequate hydration during treatment.
-(5.6) - Interaction with Laboratory Test for Urinary Normetanephrine: Spuriously elevated test results may occur with liquid chromatography with electrochemical detection in patients receiving Mesalamine Rectal Suppositories; use alternative, selective assay for normetanephrine.
-(5.7)
+(5.7) - Interaction with Laboratory Test for Urinary Normetanephrine: Spuriously elevated test results may occur with liquid chromatography with electrochemical detection in patients receiving Mesalamine Rectal Suppositories; use alternative, selective assay for normetanephrine.
+(5.8)